trailblazer/trailblazer.github.io/gems/representable/3.0/xml.md

 {{ "test/xml_namespace_test.rb:map-class:../representable" | tsnippet }}

-Note how you also can use `:namespace` to reference a certain differing prefix per property.
+Note how you can also use `:namespace` to reference a certain differing prefix per property.

-When rendering or parsing, the local property will be extended, e.g. `author/name` will become `hr:author/hr:name`.
+When rendering or parsing, the local property will be extended, e.g. `/library/book/isbn` will become `/lib:library/lib:book/lib:isbn`.

 {{ "test/xml_namespace_test.rb:map-xml:../representable" | tsnippet }}